theupdateframework/taps/candidate-snapshot-merkle-tap.md

 indicates that they have verified the contents of the Merkle tree whose root is in that timestamp file.
 Using this signature, clients can check whether a particular third party has approved the Merkle tree.

+An auditor should validate all versions of the Merkle tree signed by the current timestamp key.
+For fast-forward attack recovery, the auditor should not check for a rollback attack after the timestamp key has been replaced.
+This means that all new auditors should check the Merkle trees signed with the current timestamp keys before attesting to the validity of the current Merkle tree.

 ## Garbage collection